MuertoGB/MacEfiToolkit/README.md

   - View the firmware checksum, created and modified date.
   - View the model, config code, system serial, hardware configuration code and system order number.
   - Check the system serial on EveryMac.
-  - View the EFI version and ROM section information.
+  - View the firmware version and ROM section information.
   - View the Intel Management Engine version and base address.
   - View the Platform Data Region Board-ID (UEFI 2013+).
-  - View if the firmware is APFS capable
+  - View if the firmware is APFS capable.
   - Export and replace the Intel Management Engine firmware region.
   - Export and replace the Fsys store section.
   - Detect and repair invalid Fsys CRC32 checksums.
   - View and validate binary size.
   - Reset NVRAM stores with proper header configuration.
   - Detect and remove EFI passwords (EFI lock).
-- T2 SOCROM
+- Firmware (T2 SOCROM)
-  - TODO
+  - Placeholder for upcoming features related to T2 chip handling and SOCROM analysis.

 ## Download